Most of us know Jack Armstrong — and his unmistakable Brooklyn accent — from hearing him call the play-by-play for Toronto Raptors games on TSN.

 “At Niagara University, as the basketball coach, I get fired,” Jack says.
 “I don’t win enough games.
 And then I get hired by the Toronto Raptors.
 And here I am, three weeks after I got hired by the Raptors, and the phone rings at my house.

 “I’m upstairs, my wife’s downstairs.
 And she goes, ‘Jack, pick up the phone.’
 I said, ‘Who is it?”
 She goes, ‘Sports Illustrated.’
-My Sport Illustrated!?
 I’m walking to the phone, feeling good about myself.
-I say, ‘I was the NCAA Division I coach for 14 years and not once did Sports Illustrated ever call me.
+I think, ‘I was the NCAA Division I coach for 14 years and not once did Sports Illustrated ever call me.
 Three weeks ago I got hired in the NBA and I got Sports Illustrated calling me at home!
 This is pretty cool.’
 So I walk to pick up the phone and I go, ‘Hello.’
-And the lady on the other end goes, ‘Yes, this is Sports Illustrated.’
-I go, ‘Yes, I know it’s Sports Illustrated.’
-She goes, ‘Is this Jack Armstrong?’
-I’m like, ‘Yes, this is Jack Armstrong.’
-She goes, ‘For $19.95, you can get a subscription to Sports Illustrated.”
+And the lady on the other end goes, ‘For $19.95, you can get a subscription to Sports Illustrated.”

-It’s a moment that Jack will never forget — and a solid reminder that’s important to never take yourself too seriously.
+It’s a moment that Jack will never forget — and a solid reminder to never take yourself too seriously.

 “I think it’s important to have humility, to have a good way of consistently poking fun at yourself and to be able to laugh at yourself,” he says.